-According to Kevin Daum, obstacles naturally fall into three categories:
+According to bestselling author Kevin Daum, obstacles naturally fall into three categories.

-b.
-Internal obstacles.
-Internal obstacles are those that you do have control over.
-Some common examples of internal obstacles are needing more money, wanting a promotion at work, trying to lose weight, and improving a strained relationship with your family member or other loved one.
+Some common internal obstacles include needing more money, wanting a promotion at work, trying to lose weight, and improving a strained relationship with your family member or other loved one.

-This guide will give you 7 proven strategies to help blast obstacles out of your way.
+Keep reading to discover seven proven strategies to help blast obstacles out of your way!

-We naturally tend to move quickly to a solution without first fully understanding the issue at hand.
-This is an easily understandable impulse – your to-do list is a mile long, and you want to quickly finish this task and move on to the next one.
+Your to-do list is a mile long, and you want to finish this task quickly and move on to the next one.

 Let’s say you are trying to complete a project and an obstacle arises that must be dealt with before you can go on to the next step.
 Your typical thought process probably goes something like this: